Leading Leaders: Remove The Backfire of Ambush | #LeadMorale

-At performance review time, Lee shows Pat Chris’ review before sharing it with Chris.
-Pat comments that the review is accurate and well written and even praises Lee for noting the issues in a professional objective manner.
+At performance review time, Lee shows Pat the review he has written about Chris before sharing it with Chris.
+Pat says that the review is accurate and well written.
+He even praises Lee for noting the issues in a professional objective manner.

 After Lee gives Chris the performance review, Chris, very upset, goes to Pat and makes accusations against Lee.

-Pat meets with Lee and criticizes Lee’s management style and suggests that they all meet with HR to arbitrate between Lee and Chris!
+Pat then meets with Lee and criticizes Lee’s management style.
+He suggests that they all meet with HR to arbitrate between Lee and Chris!
 Pat openly criticizes Lee in front of Chris and the problems drag on.

 Eventually Chris takes a position in another part of the organization.
 Pat then gives Lee a very low scoring performance review because of what happened and because Chris left.